JetBrains/kotlin/js/ReadMe.md

 These test that the generated `.d.ts` (TypeScript definitions) file matches the reference `.d.ts` file.
 - Also, some tests located in `compiler/testData/codegen` are shared between the JS and the JVM backends.

-### Manually running the generated JS files (IR backend only)
+### Manually running the generated JS files
-There is a helpful tool for running and debugging JS code generated from test files right in Intellij IDEA.
+There is a helpful tool for running and debugging JS code generated from test files right in IntelliJ IDEA.

 Note that this will only work for files generated with the IR backend in the `FULL` translation mode, because these files are self-sufficient and don't require any dependencies.